Lynn Forester de Rothschild: with FirstMark (1995-2000)

 In 1995, Rothschild founded FirstMark Communications Inc in the United States, a broadband wireless company.
 In 1997, she sold her US interests in order to focus on international opportunities.
 In 1998, she founded FirstMark Communications of Europe, with the mission of building a pan-European broadband Internet company.
 Having secured licenses in Germany, France, Spain, Switzerland, Luxembourg and Finland, she built a 20,000 km fiber network in 15 countries.
 The company was sold in June 2000 in a $1 billion financing, the largest private equity placement in the history of the European competitive telecommunications sector.

 E.L.
 Rothschild (2003-present)

 She is now the chair of E.L.
-Rothschild, a holding company she owns (previously together with her third husband.
+Rothschild, a holding company she owns (previously together with her third husband).

-The company manages investments in The Economist Group, owner of The Economist magazine, Congressional Quarterly and the Economist Intelligence Unit, E.L.
+The company manages investments in The Economist Group, owner of The Economist magazine, Congressional Quarterly and the Economist Intelligence Unit (all sold in 2026), E.L.
 Rothschild LP, a leading independent wealth management firm in the United States, as well as real estate, agricultural and food interests.

 Board memberships

-Rothschild currently serves on the Board of Directors of Estée Lauder Companies, The Economist Group, Bronfman E.L.
+Rothschild currently serves on the Board of Directors of Estée Lauder Companies, The Economist Group, Bronfman, E.L.
 Rothschild LP and Christies International.
 She has also served on the Boards of Directors of Gulfstream Aerospace Corporation and General Instruments, Inc.